paulchen95/gphymnal/README.md

 - text only
 - nothing else

-Taken from one of GP's mini hymnals, removed hymns that are still copyrighted and not in Public Domain
+Taken from one of GP's mini hymnals